-- #1 Adopt a cultural mind-set and methodology to question and challenge current processes. - #2 Evaluate the organizational structure to deliver world-class service. - #3 Create and implement the use of unified data to break down programmatic silos and better serve our clients and community. - #4 Optimize our workflows to increase efficiency and increase customer interface time across the agency. - #5 Create a comprehensive policy and procedures review to increase efficiencies.
+Adopt a cultural mind-set and methodology to question and challenge current processes.

+Evaluate the organizational structure to deliver world-class service.

+Create and implement the use of unified data to break down programmatic silos and better serve our clients and communities.

+Optimize workflows to increase efficiencies and customer interface time across the agency.

+Create a comprehensive policies and procedures review to increase efficiencies.